combindma/laravel-trail/README.md

     - `screen_resolution`: The user's screen resolution.
     - `page_views`: The number of pages viewed by the user during a single session.
     - `conversion_date`: The date when a user completes a desired action or goal (e.g., making a purchase or signing up for a newsletter).
-    - `user_id`: A unique identifier for registered or logged-in users on your website.

 These tags can help you optimize your website for better user experience and higher conversion rates by giving you a deeper understanding of user interactions and traffic patterns.